 P1 is the file number.
 The number 501 is above my DB_FILES value of 500, indicating that it’s a tempfile, and in this case, the one very large BIGFILE of the TEMP tablespace.
 P2 is the block number.
 According to MOS note 109630.1, block 2 is the space management bitmap in a locally-managed tablespace.

-Flashing back the database and re-running the same RAT workload, the waits on tempfile 501 and the SS enqueue disappeared entirely.
+After flashing back the database and re-running the same RAT workload, the wait on tempfile 501 and the SS enqueue disappeared entirely.

 What are your experiences, blog readers?
 Do you normally use BIGFILE temporary tablespaces?
 Have you encountered similar issues?

-13 comments on “Temporary Tablespaces: to BIGFILE or not to BIGFILE”
+13 Responses to “Temporary Tablespaces: to BIGFILE or Not to BIGFILE”